-If you’re going to be in Disney World for more than a couple of days, there’s a high chance that you’ll run into a pop-up storm or some rain during your trip!
+If you’re going to be in Disney World for more than a couple of days, there’s a high chance that you’ll run into a pop-up storm or some rain and potentially lightning during your trip!

-When that happens, some rides around the Disney Parks have to close for a bit for safety reasons.
+When that happens, some rides around the Disney Parks might close for a bit for safety reasons.
 Here are the rides and attractions that you can expect to see close for weather!

-Inside Disney’s Magic Kingdom, a lot of rides were down for the rain!
+Inside Disney’s Magic Kingdom, a lot of rides were down for the bad weather!
 We saw Astro Orbiter, The Barnstormer, Big Thunder Mountain Railroad…

 …Liberty Square Riverboat, The Magic Carpets of Aladdin, Seven Dwarfs Mine Train, Splash Mountain…